porridgewithraisins/chess-opening-info/README.md

 /*
     returns FEN and Moves in Smith Notation (often used in chess programming) Smith notation : startSquareEndSquare. e.g 1.e4 -> e2e4 or 5.
 O-O -> e1g1
+    Note that there is no space after the last field in FENs.
 */
 console.log(op.findFenAndMovesOfName("Nimzowitsch Defense: Wheeler Gambit"));